 We don't have space to direct you to all the great examples on the Web, but here are a few websites that include green infrastructure projects:

 2012 Campus RainWorks Winners

 The Sustainable Site Initiative's Certified Projects

 What should my team do if we don't have time to complete our entry?

-The EPA will pay student prizes using convenience checks.
+EPA will pay prizes via direct deposit.
 Student prizes will be distributed evenly among all student team members.

-Note that prizes may be subject to Federal income taxes, and that the EPA will comply with the Internal Revenue Service 1099 reporting requirements.
+Note that prizes may be subject to federal income taxes.
+EPA will comply with the Internal Revenue Service 1099 reporting requirements.